East Bastrop and SH 130 corridor near The Colony

 Neighborhood

-Amenity-forward living with HOA governance, newer floor plans, and quick access toward SH 130 employer corridors.
+Amenity-forward living with HOA governance, newer floor plans, and quick access toward SpaceX suppliers and SH 130 employer routes.

 The Colony attracts buyers who want turnkey suburban infrastructure—pools, trails, parks, and consistent architectural guidelines—while still accessing Bastrop schools and the SH 130 commute corridor.
 It is one of the clearest contrasts to wooded, hilly Tahitian Village: flatter lots, active builders, and stronger HOA oversight.
 Shift workers at SpaceX suppliers and east-side industrial sites often shortlist here for drive time; remote workers should weigh HOA rules on parking, workshops, and home businesses before committing.